haashemi/uni-db-tutorial/README.md

 # 🗃️ CRUD Basics

-In this tutorial we're going to learn how to work with databases _practically_.
-We'll start with creating a database, creating the tables, and perform some basic CRUD operations.
+In this tutorial, we'll learn how to work with databases _practically_.
+We'll start by creating a database, creating tables, and performing some basic CRUD operations.

-This tutorial assumes that you already home common knowledge on what a database is, what relational-database is, and how to design a database.
-As today's tutorial is more practical rather than theoretical.
+This tutorial assumes you already have common knowledge of what a database is, what a relational database is, and how to design a database.
+Today's tutorial is more practical than theoretical.

 ## Choose a Topic

-First of all, we need a topic to design and implement our database for.
-Here are a two basic topics to choose from:
+First, we need a topic to design and implement our database for.
+Here are two basic topics to choose from:

 - [Simple Library Management](/topics/simple-library-management)
 - [Simple E-Commerce](/topics/simple-ecommerce)

 ## Choose a DBMS

 Now that we know the topic and have designed its schema, we need to choose a DBMS to implement our database schema in.
-There are so many great DBMSs for different use-cases and project scales, such as:
+There are many great DBMSs for different use cases and project scales, such as:

 - [SQLite](https://sqlite.org)
 - [PostgreSQL](https://postgresql.org)
 - [MySQL](https://mysql.com) or [MariaDB](https://mariadb.org)
 - [MS SQL Server](https://microsoft.com/en-us/sql-server)

-For this tutorial I chose `PostgreSQL` as it's being widely used in large scale projects and does a great job on providing the best possible developer experience.
-Though as this tutorial just covers the basics, any DBMS works just fine.
+For this tutorial, I chose `PostgreSQL` because it's widely used in large-scale projects and provides an excellent developer experience.
+Though this tutorial only covers the basics, any DBMS works fine.

 - [Download Postgres](https://postgresql.org/download)
 - [Postgres Arch Wiki](https://wiki.archlinux.org/title/PostgreSQL)

 ## Quick Note

-Now that we have everything to get started, there's one little piece that's worth mentioning.
+Now that we have everything to get started, there's one small thing worth mentioning.

 - **Documentation is your best friend.**

-Thus, in this tutorial, we will take a quick look at PostgreSQL's documentation and learn how we could take the most advantage out of it.
+Thus, in this tutorial we will take a quick look at PostgreSQL's documentation and learn how to get the most out of it.

 - [Official Documentation](https://postgresql.org/docs)

 ## Create the Database

-Creating a new database is the easiest part in almost any DBMS if you have a proper setup.
+Creating a new database is the easiest part in almost any DBMS, provided you have a proper setup.

-It's as simple as executing as this:
+It's as simple as executing this:

 ```sql
 create database my_project